RavenElite/Korvai-Calculator-/README.md

 Given talam constraints and desired speeds, this code calculates all possible valid korvai pattern lengths.
-Hugely efficient when dealing with complex math during a time crunch.
+Hugely efficient when dealing with complex math during a time crunch backstage before a performance.